balbinasalas/balbinasalas/README.md

 ## A Bit About Me
+Fresh out of high school in Mexico, I moved to the US not speaking English and figured it out as I went.
+I learned the language, earned my engineering degree, then my master's, and never stopped pushing.
+Now I work across production software, data analysis, real-time modeling, and engine testing.
+I'm fired up about data science and AI, and actively looking for opportunities to go deeper in both to tackle complex engineering problems.

 I'm into trail running and have competed in a 5K and a 10.5K through the woods, just 2 months apart.
 Finished the 10K under 100 minutes, which was my goal...working on that speed.
 Long-term?
 A 50K ultra 🏃‍♀️.

 <!--